Most Important 100 one-liners Ophthalmology – Download PDF

 The temporal island of vision stays until the end.

-Treatment of choice PAC is pilocarpine.
+The treatment of choice for PAC is pilocarpine.

 The drug of choice for PACG is Latanoprost.

-Pigmentary glaucoma also known as reverse glaucoma
+Pigmentary glaucoma, also known as reverse glaucoma

 The first line of treatment is atropine.
-It dilates the ciliary ring and relaxes the ciliary muscles which causes stretching of zonules to pull back the lens, thus opening the block.
+It dilates the ciliary ring and relaxes the ciliary muscles, which causes stretching of zonules to pull back the lens, thus opening the block.

-The treatment of choice is anti-glaucoma drugs and once IOP is under control, steroids are given.
+The treatment of choice is anti-glaucoma drugs, and once IOP is under control, steroids are given.
 Thus, steroids are given under anti-glaucoma cover.

 Buphthalmos is a condition in which a child's sclera is stretched to the extent that it enlarges the eyeball.
 As a result of the child's sclera being very soft, any pressure generated by the pressure inside the eyeball causes scleral stretching.